2019 Roster Discussion

 I think this only looks true if you look at the second half as a homogenous blob.
 Split into quarters I think you see something different.

-I keep referencing the mgarbowski mgarbowski analysis of the dummyrun dummyrun analysis which segments the second half into two halves.
+I keep referencing the mgarbowski mgarbowski analysis of the dummyrun analysis which segments the second half into two halves.
 First half is tweaking.
 Second half is experimentation.
 Final 120 minutes of regular season and playoffs I saw something coming together.

 I'd throw away the experimentation phase almost entirely.
 If you look at the tweaking phase and the playoffs I think there is enough to warrant at least a full off-season and the first half of 2019.
 I'd hope that we will be ready to make a change at the halfway point if we still aren't seeing positive signs.